How to Take the Ferry to the Yasawa Islands© FijiPocketGuide.com

 The duration of ferry journeys to the Yasawa Islands depends on which island you are going to.
 The Awesome Adventures ferry takes longer to get to each destination, as there are more stops on the route than the Tavewa Seabus.

-The Awesome Adventures (Viator/Tripadvisor) ferry takes approximately two hours to arrive in the southern Yasawa Islands from Port Denarau – their first stop in the Yasawas.
-It takes approximately 4h30mins to get to their final stop in the northern Yasawa Islands from Port Denarau.
+The Awesome Adventures ferry takes approximately two hours to arrive in the southern Yasawa Islands from Port Denarau – their first stop in the Yasawas.
+It takes approximately five hours to get to their final stop in the northern Yasawa Islands from Port Denarau.
 Note that they go to each of their stops on the journey back to Port Denarau too, taking just as much time to return to Port Denarau.

 The Tavewa Seabus takes around one hour to get to their first stop in the southern Yasawa Islands and five hours to get to their last stop in the northern Yasawa Islands.